YSKoseki/gmmDenoise/README.md

 # Overview

-gmmDenoise is a set of functions for filtering erroneous sequences or amplicon sequence variants (ASVs) in eDNA metabarcoding data, based on Gaussian mixture modeling (GMM).
+gmmDenoise is an R package for filtering erroneous amplicon sequence variants (ASVs) in eDNA metabarcoding data on the basis of Gaussian mixture modeling (GMM) for accurate intraspecific diversity estimates and population genetic inferences.
+The package provides functions for selecting the number of components of GMM using cross-validation and parametric bootstrap tests, fitting GMM, and filtering ASVs based on the fitted GMM.
+The package also includes functions for visualizing the results of the GMM fitting and filtering processes.

 ## Installation